Willkommen auf den Seiten des Auswärtigen Amts

 Please contact the Embassy via E-Mail in order to book an appointment.
 If you wish to apply for a passport at the same time, please first book a passport appointment on our website in the passport section.
 Please let the consular department know by that you have booked a passport appointment.
 The consular officer will arrange an appointment for your name declaration on the same day if available.

-In order to prepare your name declaration, we would kindly ask you to fill out the appropriate application (do not sign it) and send it to the Embassy via E-mail prior to your appointment.
-Please also send a scan of the documents mentioned in the relevant checklist.
-Once we have done a first check of your documents and prepared your name declaration, we will contact you via e-mail to confirm your Appointment.
+In order to prepare your name declaration, we would kindly ask you to fill out the appropriate application (do not sign it) and send it to the Embassy via E-Mail prior to your appointment.
+We will contact you via e-mail to confirm your Appointment.

 General Information for applicants: